The ABCs of Death: Reception

 Rotten Tomatoes reports that 37% of critics gave the film a positive review and an average score of 4.8/10 based on 68 reviews.
-The consensus says the film "is wildly uneven, with several legitimately scary entries and a bunch more that miss the mark".
+The consensus reads: "As often the case with anthology films, The ABCs of Death is wildly uneven, with several legitimately scary entries and a bunch more that miss the mark".
 Nerdist calls it "a midnight movie for folks with a sick sense of humour".
 The Austin Chronicle says it "soars to such artistic heights, and such tasteless depths, on a global scale, no less, bodes well for the future of cinema fantastique and otherwise", while Inside Pulse says the movie has a "brilliant concept but not great execution".
 Many reviewers criticized the film shorts' unevenness.

 Dread Central gave a mixed review for the film, saying the film is "full of installments that are more bad than good" but that it was an "easy watch" overall.
 Film School Rejects gave The ABCs of Death a B rating, praising D is for Dogfight while saying that "M is for Miscarriage is almost insulting in its laziness".
 Screen Crush gave an overall positive review, saying that it was "a good time at the movies".

 Dave Canfield writing for film magazine Magill's Cinema Annual said of the film: "The ABCs of Death is for anyone who loves horror since it is easy to skip through segments that are not to taste.
 Any viewer should be prepared to laugh pretty hard; feel tense; get grossed out like they would at any halfway decent horror film.
 But that same viewer now has a chance to find out about some of the best directors working in horror today".